Wheel-based cipher machine

 decrypted manually using these machines.

-Enigma operation.
-Compared to Enigma, the plugboard was more versatile
+Compared to Enigma, the standard plugboard was more versatile

 as it allowed each letter to be swapped with every other letter, rather

-than swapping them in pairs like the Enigma did.
+than swapping them in pairs like on Enigma.

-Some Typex machines were modified to CCM/Typex; a machine that
+Some Mark 22 machines were later modified into a

 In the UK, Typex remained in service until the mid-1950s,